maserlib/maser4py/docs/source/sections/installation.rst

 .. note::

     By default poetry will install package in the editable mode.
-    Poetry also manages virtual environments and can be useful for development, but can be complex to handle with already existing envirnments.
+    Poetry also manages virtual environments and can be useful for development, but can be complex to handle with already existing environments.
     See poetry manual for more details.